bmdavid2/OligoRL/README.md

 OligoRL has three associated tools:
 - CutFreeRL: finds degenerate barcodes that lack specified restriction enzyme sites
-- OligoCompressor: compresses a set of individual oligos into a smaller set of degenerate ones
+- OligoCompressor: compresses a set of non-degenerate oligos into a smaller set of degenerate ones
 - NSR-RL: creates semi-random hexamers that avoid rRNA when preparing RNA-seq libraries
 # Instructions to Use OligoRL
-Each software application exists as a standalone Julia file containing all of the necessary functions to run the application.
+Each software application is a standalone Julia file containing all of the necessary functions to run the application.
 Requires installation of  [Julia](https://julialang.org/downloads/).
 Once Julia is installed.
 Install the dependent Julia Packages.
 Navigate to package mode by pressing `]`

 ```julia
 add Random